mehdihou10/lamona-v1.0/README.md

 - While changing routes, it might takes so long due to Next js uses SSR, that's mean it builds the page content just when invoke it

-- API documentation can be opened in just "localhost:3000"

 - I used "Postegresql" for Database, it's hosted on Neon

 - For testing, I did it manually with Next js test tools